TSalamatin/SQL-Employee-Tracker/README.md

 ## Description

 This application takes advantage of the tools provided by Node.JS and MySQL.
-The function is the ability add Departments, Roles, and Employees to a database, as well as being able to update the Employee's role as time in the company goes on.
+The function is the ability add Departments, Roles, and Employees to a database,as well as being able to update the Employee's role as time in the company goes on.